Dick Van Dyke: Early life and education

-Richard Wayne Van Dyke was born on December 13, 1925, in West Plains, Missouri, to Hazel Victoria (née McCord), a stenographer, and Loren Wayne "Cookie" Van Dyke, a salesman.
+Richard Wayne Van Dyke was born on December 13, 1925, in West Plains, Missouri, to Hazel Victoria, a stenographer, and Loren Wayne "Cookie" Van Dyke, a salesman.
 He grew up in Danville, Illinois.
 He is the older brother of actor Jerry Van Dyke, who appeared as his brother in The Dick Van Dyke Show.
 Van Dyke is a Dutch surname, although he also has English, Irish, and Scottish ancestry.
 His family line traces back to Mayflower passenger John Alden.

-Van Dyke attended Danville High School in 1944, where he participated in the a cappella choir and dramatic club.
+Van Dyke attended Danville High School in 1944, where he participated in the a cappella choir and drama club.
 He performed in the drama program with Bobby Short and Donald O'Connor, and his involvement convinced him to become a professional entertainer, although he also considered a career in the ministry.

 Van Dyke left high school during his senior year to join the United States Army Air Forces for pilot training during World War II.
-Denied enlistment several times for being underweight, he was eventually accepted for service as a radio announcer before transferring to the Special Services and entertaining troops in the contiguous United States.
+He was repeatedly rejected for being underweight before being accepted after eating numerous bananas and drinking a large amount of water prior to the weigh-in.
+He then began pilot training before transferring to the Special Services.
+He built and painted sets and performed for military personnel at Majors Army Airfield in Texas and then served as a radio announcer.
 He was discharged in 1946.
 Van Dyke received his high school diploma in 2004.